Before You Configure a FireCluster

-Active/passive FireCluster — Each external interface must have a static IP address, or be configured for PPPoE.
-In Fireware v11.12 or higher, the external interface can be configured for DHCP.
+- Active/passive FireCluster — Each external interface must have a static IP address, or be configured for PPPoE or DHCP.

-For more information about how to configure the external interface, see Configure an External Interface.
+For more information about how to configure the external interface, go to Configure an External Interface.

 In an active/active FireCluster configuration, the network interfaces for the cluster use multicast MAC addresses.
 Before you enable an active/active FireCluster, make sure your network routers and other devices are configured to correctly route traffic to and from the multicast MAC addresses.